 4. Include Your Financing Terms

-The total cost of the property must be adequate in your downpayment, deposit, and your financing.
+The total cost of the property must be adequate in your downpayment, deposit, and financing.
 Some contracts let you decide as to what would be the interest rate that lets you cancel the contract if the interest rate goes higher when qualifying the mortgage.
 Indicate also as who is responsible for the payment of the property.

 5. State Contingencies

-Contingencies are a necessity, and you must include it into your residential contract because it could be a great factor in it.
+Contingencies are a necessity, and you must include them in your residential contract because it could be a great factor in it.
 According to a reliable government agency, a seller is given 10 days to inspect the property unless the right is waived.
 If you seem to observe an unpleasant condition of the house, you can ask a report about it.
 Stating your concerns before signing a sample contract is a great relief for the seller.